Morgan Stanley Cuts Equitrans Midstream (NYSE:ETRN) Price Target to $12.00

-Equitrans Midstream (NYSE:ETRN – Get Free Report) had its target price lowered by stock analysts at Morgan Stanley from $13.00 to $12.00 in a research report issued on Thursday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-Morgan Stanley’s target price would suggest a potential upside of 14.29% from the company’s previous close.
+Equitrans Midstream (NYSE:ETRN – Free Report) had its price objective lowered by Morgan Stanley from $13.00 to $12.00 in a research note released on Thursday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

-A number of other equities analysts have also commented on ETRN.
-Wells Fargo & Company lowered shares of Equitrans Midstream from an “equal weight” rating to an “underweight” rating and raised their price objective for the company from $9.00 to $10.00 in a research report on Thursday, December 14th.
-Wolfe Research lowered shares of Equitrans Midstream from an “outperform” rating to a “peer perform” rating in a research report on Monday, December 4th.
-Finally, TheStreet upgraded shares of Equitrans Midstream from a “d+” rating to a “c-” rating in a research report on Wednesday, December 27th.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, Equitrans Midstream currently has an average rating of “Hold” and a consensus price target of $10.31.
+A number of other equities research analysts have also recently commented on ETRN.
+TheStreet raised Equitrans Midstream from a d+ rating to a c- rating in a research note on Wednesday, December 27th.
+Wolfe Research cut Equitrans Midstream from an outperform rating to a peer perform rating in a research report on Monday, December 4th.
+Finally, Wells Fargo & Company lowered Equitrans Midstream from an equal weight rating to an underweight rating and boosted their target price for the company from $9.00 to $10.00 in a research note on Thursday, December 14th.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $10.31.

-Equitrans Midstream (NYSE:ETRN – Get Free Report) last posted its earnings results on Tuesday, February 20th.
-The company reported $0.32 earnings per share for the quarter, topping the consensus estimate of $0.16 by $0.16.
-The firm had revenue of $360.60 million during the quarter, compared to the consensus estimate of $348.04 million.
-Equitrans Midstream had a net margin of 30.89% and a return on equity of 30.78%.
-The company’s revenue was up 1.5% on a year-over-year basis.
-During the same quarter last year, the company earned $0.13 earnings per share.
-On average, equities research analysts expect that Equitrans Midstream will post 0.9 earnings per share for the current year.
+Equitrans Midstream (NYSE:ETRN – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
+The company reported $0.32 earnings per share for the quarter, beating the consensus estimate of $0.16 by $0.16.
+The business had revenue of $360.60 million for the quarter, compared to analyst estimates of $348.04 million.
+Equitrans Midstream had a return on equity of 30.41% and a net margin of 30.89%.
+Equitrans Midstream’s revenue was up 1.5% compared to the same quarter last year.
+During the same period last year, the firm posted $0.13 earnings per share.
+On average, equities analysts anticipate that Equitrans Midstream will post 0.9 earnings per share for the current year.

 Institutional Inflows and Outflows

-A number of hedge funds have recently added to or reduced their stakes in ETRN.
-Lazard Asset Management LLC purchased a new position in Equitrans Midstream during the 2nd quarter valued at $25,000.
-Chilton Capital Management LLC bought a new stake in shares of Equitrans Midstream during the 1st quarter valued at $33,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ETRN.
+Lazard Asset Management LLC bought a new position in Equitrans Midstream during the 2nd quarter valued at approximately $25,000.
+Chilton Capital Management LLC bought a new position in Equitrans Midstream during the 1st quarter valued at approximately $33,000.
 Harvest Fund Management Co.
-Ltd bought a new stake in shares of Equitrans Midstream during the 4th quarter valued at $39,000.
-Captrust Financial Advisors boosted its holdings in shares of Equitrans Midstream by 50.6% during the 2nd quarter.
+Ltd bought a new position in Equitrans Midstream during the 4th quarter valued at approximately $39,000.
+Captrust Financial Advisors increased its position in Equitrans Midstream by 50.6% during the 2nd quarter.
 Captrust Financial Advisors now owns 6,682 shares of the company’s stock valued at $42,000 after buying an additional 2,244 shares in the last quarter.
-Finally, Strategic Investment Solutions Inc. IL bought a new stake in shares of Equitrans Midstream during the 1st quarter valued at $52,000.
-86.68% of the stock is owned by hedge funds and other institutional investors.
+Finally, Strategic Investment Solutions Inc. IL bought a new position in Equitrans Midstream during the 1st quarter valued at approximately $52,000.
+Institutional investors own 86.68% of the company’s stock.

 Equitrans Midstream Corporation owns, operates, acquires, and develops midstream assets in the Appalachian Basin.
 It operates through three segments: Gathering, Transmission, and Water.
 The company operates dry gas gathering systems of high-pressure gathering lines; FERC-regulated interstate pipelines and storage systems; and water pipelines and other facilities that deliver fresh water from local municipal water authorities, the Monongahela River, the Ohio River, local reservoirs, and several regional waterways.